Saknutella/SimpleFunctionGenerator/README.md

 <br>**A simple function generator using STM32 and AD9833 (with an optional OLED screen displaying properties)**</br>
 <br>Adding the files to an existing Keil STM32 project to use its functions.</br>
 <br>**Target SystemBoard : STM32F103 Family (preferably STM32F103C8T6 with buttons) , AD9833 , IIRC OLED screen**</br>
-<br>**Functions : Generate Square Wave , Triangle Wave , and Sinusoidal Wave From 0Hz to 12.5MHz and display current status through OLED screen **</br>
+<br>**Functions : Generate Square Wave , Triangle Wave , and Sinusoidal Wave From 0Hz to 12.5MHz and display current status through OLED screen ,output using 2 sets of frequency and phase registers**</br>
 <br>**PIN CONFIGURATION :**</br>
 <br>**1.OLED SCREEN:**</br>
 <br>SCL -> PB6</br>